Probation for Academic Staff

 - Initiating the formal probation review process and arranging a probation review meeting with the staff member.

 - Decision on whether probation has been successfully passed.

 In schools that have Disciplines, the Head of Discipline may be asked to support the Head of School in reviewing the staff member’s progress on ongoing basis, as well as assist the Head of School in conducting the formal Probation Review with the staff member.

 Staff member on probation collaborates with the Head of School and the Head of Discipline where appropriate in completing all steps required to conduct and finalise their probation in a timely manner.

 The Head of School may consult with the Faculty Dean on a probation review.

 There are a number of steps that need to be followed in order to complete a probation review for an academic staff member:

-- HR notifies the Head of School of the review due date a month in advance.
+- HR notifies the Head of School of the review due date 4 weeks in advance.